denis-neagu/prime-number-api/README.md

 **Note:** I have mapped the app to port 8080 in the EC2 instance, and you need to explicitly define the port in the URL before making a request.
 Otherwise, by default HTTP uses port 80, so it won't be making the request to the correct resource.

-**Note:** Our EC2 instance only provides 1GB of RAM and 1vCPU, therefore the number of primes we can calculate is limited to a small number around 100 million.
+**Note:** The EC2 instance only provides 1GB of RAM and 1vCPU, therefore the number of primes we can calculate is limited to a small number around 100 million.
 We could use more vertical scaling using more RAM and CPU Cores to support higher calculations.

 URL: http://ec2-18-132-106-253.eu-west-2.compute.amazonaws.com:8080/api/v1/primes